SHARE:

 The research seeks to reveal effective leadership strategies for managing economic shifts and challenge conventional theories of entrepreneurial behavior.

-This IC2 research project informs policymaking and community adaptation strategies during economic transformations.
+This project will inform policymaking and community adaptation strategies during economic transformations.

 picture of journal cover